-Clean Code for IT Specialists: Writing Clean Code from the Start
+Clean Code for IT Specialists: Clean Programming from the Start

 Clean Code is the key to maintainable, understandable, and efficient software.
-In this article, you as an IT specialist will learn how clear principles and best practices can elevate your code to a new level.
+In this article, you'll learn as an IT specialist how to take your code to the next level with clear principles and best practices.

-As an aspiring IT specialist in application development, I often found myself in the following situation: I write code that works, but after a few weeks, I no longer understand what I actually did.
-This is where Clean Code comes into play – a concept that not only takes our programming skills to the next level but is also crucial for your professional future.
+As an aspiring IT specialist for application development, I've often found myself in this situation: I write code that works, but after a few weeks, I no longer understand what I actually did.
+This is exactly where Clean Code comes into play – a concept that not only takes our programming skills to the next level, but is also crucial for our professional future.

-Clean Code refers to code that is easy to understand, modify, extend, and maintain.
-It’s not just about making the code work, but also about making it readable and comprehensible for humans.
-Robert Cecil Martin, known as "Uncle Bob," coined this term in his eponymous book and established it as a standard in software development.
+Clean Code refers to code that is easy to understand, change, extend, and maintain.
+It's not just about the code working, but also being readable and understandable for humans.
+Robert Cecil Martin, known as "Uncle Bob," coined this term in his book of the same name and made it a standard in software development.

-The basic idea is simple: you write code not only for machines but primarily for people – including your future self.
-Clean code is characterized by several properties:
+The basic idea is simple: You write code not just for machines, but primarily for people – including your future self.
+Clean code is characterized by several features:

-- Intuitively understandable: Any trained developer can grasp it immediately
+- Intuitively understandable: Any trained developer can grasp the code immediately

-- Easy to change: Classes and methods are small and have a clear purpose
+- Easy to change: Classes and methods are small and have a clear task

-- Maintainable: Errors are easy to fix, and new features can be added without hassle
+- Maintainable: Bugs can be easily fixed and new features added without problems

 - Self-documenting: The code explains itself through meaningful names and clear structure